Chadtech/desert-code-camp-session/readme.md

 B We make a functional counter application that does work, because the app re-renders after state changes

-C We make Respond Components which can be nested inside each other.
+C We make Respond Components which can be nested inside each other

+D We give react classes props